-Madrid Rio is one of the parks in Madrid where you can be very active and sporty: go bike riding, running, roller skating or walking.
-It’s very long path start in the Puente de los Franceses and runs a few miles until you reach the Matadero area, the large number of trails makes it very pleasant to walk, and by the time you’re done walking one trail or another, it could add up to about 10 kilometers.
+Madrid Rio is one of the parks in Madrid where you can be very active and sporty by going: bike riding, running, roller skating or walking.
+It’s very long path starts in the Puente de los Franceses and runs a few miles until you reach the Matadero area.
+The large number of trails makes it very pleasant to walk, and by the time you’re done walking one trail or another, it could add up to about 10 kilometers.

 On Sundays a lot of Madrid’s population come to spend time in Madrid Rio with their children, for which there are a lot of slides, swings and even a zip wire, which is one of the most sought out elements of them all.

 For the older kids and young skaters, there is a good place to practice longboarding.
-However, if you like skateboarding, you can go to the skate park and skate with other skateboard enthusiasts.
-And if you are only going for a stroll, you are really going to enjoy surroundings and the ambiance of it all.
+However, if you like skateboarding, you can go to the skate park and skate with other enthusiasts.
+If you are only going for a stroll, you are really going to enjoy the surroundings and ambiance of it all.

-If you prefer something calmer, right next to the Paseo de Virgen del Puerto there are some green areas where you can sit, read a book or sunbathe, relax in front of their fountains like the ones that are found next to the Puente de Segovia, where you can find the most beautiful panoramic view of the Royal Palace and the Almudena and you can take advantage, during the night of the bridge lightings of the Toledo and Segovia bridges to take some good pictures.
+If you prefer something calmer, right next to the Paseo de Virgen del Puerto there are some green areas where you can sit, read a book, sunbathe and relax in front of the fountains.
+The ones that are found next to the Puente de Segovia has a beautiful panoramic view of the Royal Palace and the Almudena and you can take advantage, during the night, of the bridge lightings of the Toledo and Segovia bridges (great photo opportunities).

-On the very east of Madrid’s city, you can find the lovely El Capricho Park, in the Alameda de Osuna neighborhood, that you can access practically every day of the year.
-You will find that this park has a lot of charm and where you can find numerous very interesting architectural pieces like civil war bunkers, the dance casino, beehives…
+On the very east of Madrid’s city, you can find the lovely El Capricho Park, in the Alameda de Osuna neighborhood, that you can access practically every day throughout the year.
+You will find that this park has a lot of charm given that you can find numerous, very interesting architectural pieces like civil war bunkers, the dance casino, beehives…

 In the upper part of the park, you can find a beautiful lake and its pier known as the Casa de la Canas (House of Reed) because of the material its built out of.
 This park was made, almost entirely by an illustrious gardener named Paul Boutelou commissioned by the Duchess Doña María Josefa in the late XIX century.

-Just north of the El Capricho Park, you’ll find the Parque Juan Carlos I, which is one of the largest of Madrid’s parks, with more than150 acers of land, divided in different recreational areas.
-Located next to the IFEMA fairground, inaugurated in 1992 for the naming of Madrid as the European Capital of Culture that same year.
+Just north of the El Capricho Park, you’ll find the Parque Juan Carlos I, which is one of the largest of Madrid’s parks, with more than 150 acres of land, divided in different recreational areas.
+It is located next to the IFEMA fairground and was inaugurated in 1992 for the naming of Madrid as the European Capital of Culture that same year.

-The park is huge and has a lot of space were you can enjoy outdoor activities.
-The Juan Carlos I park offers you a multitude of thing like, for example, a free visit of the park in a little train, or free bike rentals, which is a service that no other Madrid park offers.
+The park is huge and has a lot of space where you can enjoy outdoor activities.
+The Juan Carlos I park offers you a multitude of things like a free visit of the park in a little train and free bike rentals, which is a service that no other Madrid park offers.

-The easiest way to get there is by car, plus the park is equipped with vast parking arears.
+The easiest way to get there is by car, plus you will find vast parking areas around.
 You can also get to the Juan Carlos I park by bus or taking the metro on line 8.
 If you plan on spending the whole day there you should bring your own food because there are no bars or little kiosks like in the Retiro.

 The Parque de Berlin is a beautiful 5 acre park that honors the Berlin city.
 It is situated in the north of Madrid on Calle Ramon y Cajal, and has on display 3 pieces of the Berlin Wall that was brought over in 1990.
 There is also a sculpture called the “Oso de berlin” (Berlin bear) and a sculpture dedicated to Beethoven, an auditorium and playgrounds for the children.